Moline, Illinois: Parks and recreation

 The Moline Parks & Recreation Department maintains 18 parks (taking up 728 acres) in addition to various other recreational facilities and cemeteries.
 Moline's noteworthy parks include Riverside Park, home to the Riverside Family Aquatic Center and to a busy baseball and tennis complex; Prospect Park, home to the Quad City Music Guild; and the Green Valley Sports Complex.
-The Department also maintains the Ben Butterworth Parkway, a four-mile (6 km)-long scenic trail along the Mississippi River running between downtown Moline to the west and East Moline to the east.
+The department also maintains the Ben Butterworth Parkway, a four-mile (6 km)-long scenic trail along the Mississippi River running between downtown Moline to the west and East Moline to the east.
 The Channel Cat Water Taxi and the Celebration Belle, a non-gaming excursion riverboat built in the 19th century style, both dock along the Parkway.

 In addition, the Moline Activity Center offers programs and activities for retired and semi-retired adults.

 Education

-Moline is served by Moline School District No. 40, which serves the student-age populations of Moline and Coal Valley.
+The majority of Moline is in the Moline School District No. 40, which serves the student-age populations of Moline and Coal Valley.
 The district educates approximately 7,500 students in twelve elementary schools, two middle schools (John Deere Middle School and Woodrow Wilson Middle School) and one high school (Moline High School).

+Other school districts with sections of the city limits include East Moline School District 37 and United Township High School District 30 with an eastern section, and Rock Island–Milan School District 41 with portions to the southwest.

 Seton Catholic School serves the large Catholic population of Moline.
 It has the highest enrollment of any elementary and middle school in the Quad Cities as well as in the Catholic Diocese of Peoria.
 The school is supported by the Moline parishes of Sacred Heart, Christ the King, and St. Mary's.

 St. Paul's Lutheran School is a Christian Pre-K-8 grade school of the Wisconsin Evangelical Lutheran Synod in Moline.